-As business gets more competitive there are digital marketing channels that act as a 24/7 low-cost salesperson, who never complains.
-Digital Marketing can accelerate and amplify your online actions and get your message in front of specific people, on a specific day, at a specific time.
+Digital marketing acts like a 24/7 salesperson, who never complains.
+Digital marketing has five channels that can accelerate and amplify your online actions and get your message in front of more people 24/7, or at a specific date and time.

 This page includes the following...

 Digital marketing can be effective either with a do it yourself approach, hire a freelancer to help once in a while, or hire someone to regularly monitor and improve your digital efforts.

 Social media can help small business reach and engage with influencers.
 The more popular social media sites include Facebook and Instagram (mostly B2C), LinkedIn (mostly B2B), and Twitter (personal, professional, and political).
 Besides politics and general news, Twitter has a good amount of engagement for music, sports, tech, travel, food, and health.

 Twitter thoughts - Twitter allows you to create lists of profiles.
 This allows you to create custom feeds.
 You can create a custom list (feed) for your potential customers and another for the influencers you want to engage with and a third for your competitors you want to keep an eye on.
 This gives you more control over what you see, making it easier to engage with important profiles and find and share specific content.
 Another thing I like about Twitter is the hashtag use.
 It turns Twitter into a social learning platform.